How to Trade the US Retail Sales: A Comprehensive Guide

 Trade Execution Steps

-Check for any conflicting revisions in the data, as these can alter the initial market reaction.
-Make sure the primary release and any revisions align to support your trade.
+3. Monitor Revisions: Check for any conflicting revisions in the data, as these can alter the initial market reaction.

-Once you confirm the deviation, act quickly to enter your trade.
-Enter within the first 30 seconds.
-Speed is crucial, as market reactions to significant data surprises happen rapidly.
+4. Enter Trade Promptly: Once you confirm the deviation, act quickly to enter your trade within the first 30 seconds.

-• Stop-Loss: Place below the low of the initial spike candle
+• Stop-Loss: Place your stop-loss below the low of the initial spike candle

 Key Takeaways

-• Consumer spending accounts for significant portion of US GDP; reflects economic health
+• Consumer spending accounts for a large portion of US GDP

-• Core retail sales exclude volatile categories (autos, gas, building materials, food services) for clearer trend analysis
+• Core retail sales excludes volatile categories (autos, gas, building materials, food services)

-• Enter trade within 30 seconds of data release; set stop-loss below initial spike candle
+• Enter trades within 30 seconds of data release on significant deviations

 Related Articles